Raaghav: Career

-He first appeared in supporting roles in several films, he made his debut as the lead hero with, Nanjupuram.
-He is a gold medalist from College of Engineering, Guindy, Chennai and passed out in 1994.
-He then went on to further his studies in the University of Illinois and later came back to Chennai, where he worked as a software engineer.
-But due to his passion for media, he shifted to a career of acting.
+Beginning his career with supporting roles in various films, he debuted as a lead actor in Nanjupuram.
+A gold medalist from College of Engineering, Guindy, Chennai (class of 1995), he pursued further studies at the University of Illinois Urbana-Champaign before returning to Chennai to work as a software engineer.
+Driven by his passion for media, he later transitioned to a career in acting.

 He married his TV co-star Preetha.
 He and his wife appeared together in Jodi Number 1 in STAR Vijay and Maanada Mayilada in Kalaignar TV.
 In both the reality shows they were the 1st runner up.